What is Telehealth?

 What does the research show on its effectiveness?

 Studies on hypertensive and diabetic patients that were telemonitored at home reported a significant decrease in blood pressure and glucose level, respectively.
 Also, cardiac patients on such monitors showed significant improvement in their quality of life.
 Data transmitted is reliable and well received by patients.
-Research on home-based telemonitoring of chronically ill patients is promising; its data is reliable and accurate, it empowers and influences their behaviors, and this technology might improve their medical status.
+Research on home-based telemonitoring of chronically ill patients is promising; it’s data is reliable and accurate, it empowers and influences their behaviors, and this technology might improve their medical status.

 What are the laws on telehealth?